KelliePetersen/sql-basics/README.md

 SQL BASICS
 =====
 These are notes that I made about general SQL commands, which are used across various database management systems.
+There are also MySQL notes at the bottom of each section.

 ## CONTENTS